Skip to content

 Declarative Automation Bundles (DAB) databricks¤

 Declarative Automation Bundles is Databricks' native IaC solution, built directly into the Databricks CLI.
 Laktory integrates with DAB through a Python resource hook: declare your pipelines as individual YAML files, register the hook in databricks.yml, and run databricks bundle deploy.
-Laktory generates the required Job and DLT Pipeline resources automatically — no stack.yaml file required.
+Laktory generates the required Job and Declarative Pipeline resources automatically - no stack.yaml file required.

 If your team already uses the Databricks CLI and DAB to manage workspace resources, this is the fastest path to getting Laktory pipelines deployed.
 See the DAB concept page for full details.